sandboxnu/course-catalog-api/infrastructure/readme.md

    - `CLOUDFLARE_EMAIL` is the email of someone with access to CloudFlare
    - `CLOUDFLARE_API_KEY` can be accessed by logging into CloudFlare using the email provided for `CLOUDFLARE_EMAIL`, go to `My Profile` > `API Tokens` > view the `Global API Key`
 3. Trigger a run from Terraform.
 Creating the elasticsearch domain might take up to 40 minutes.
+4. If this hasn't been configured in Terraform, go to EC2 -> Target Groups (under Load Balancers) and change the health check path for both staging and prod to `/.well-known/apollo/server-health`.
+This is the status check path for the Apollo GraphQL server.
+The default path of `/` won't work and will cause all the ECS tasks to get killed because the load balancer thinks they're unhealthy.